UPDATED: DECEMBER 22, 2022 | 1 MIN READ

 If a plumber or leak detection company determines the leak was sudden and accidental, meaning not a result of wear and tear, it might be worth contacting your insurance company to file a claim.

 In addition to the cause of the leak, the steps taken to prevent further damage will be important when filing a claim with your insurance company.
 As part of that process, it would also be prudent to document with photos and keep all receipts for repairs.

 Your Pipe Burst

-If the leak resulted from a cracked or burst pipe, not the result of wear and tear, your policy might provide coverage for the cost of repairs due to water damage, including cleaning up the water.
-However, insurance will not likely cover the cost of repairing the plumbing system.
+If the leak resulted from a cracked or burst pipe, not the result of wear and tear, your policy might provide coverage for repairs due to water damage, including cleaning up the water.
+However, insurance will not likely cover repairing the plumbing system.

 The other wrinkle to this situation lies in the key phrase wear and tear.
 Coverage can get more complicated if the cracked or burst pipe failed due to normal wear and tear.
 Your policy may cover the cost of cleaning up the water but nothing else, or it may not cover anything.